padpadpadpad/multiskan_skyhigh_od_pipeline/README.md

 - Download this repository and place it in the folder where you are collecting data on a new project.
 - Rename `multiskan_skyhigh_od_pipeline.Rproj` to better reflect the active project.
-- Put raw data files into `data/raw`.
+- Put raw data files into `data/raw`. **DO NOT PUT RAW FILES ANYWHERE ELSE.**
 - Go through the scripts in numbered order to process your data.
 - Make edits to the scripts as necessary to suit your needs.
-- At the end of **03_analyse_gcplyr.R** and **04_analyse_growthrates.R** you should have a processed dataset of growth metrics and growth models to use in downstream analyses.
+- At the end of **04_analyse_gcplyr.R** and **05_analyse_growthrates.R** you should have a processed dataset of growth metrics and growth models to use in downstream analyses.

-## Naming raw files
+## Naming raw and processed files

-How you name raw files is key for analysing data spread across multiple files.
+How you name files is key for analysing data spread across multiple files.
 Naming in a consistent way allows you to combine data from multiple files, and allows you to describe metadata.
+The processed files from this pipeline are labelled with the numbers of the script that made them, allowing you to keep track of output more easily.
+For example, **01_data.csv** will have been made from **01_read_od.R**.

-Here are my recommendations, but generally you just need to be consistent:
+For raw files, here are my recommendations, but generally you just need to be consistent:

 - Use lowercase letters, with underscores separating treatments.
 - Start each name with "run**A**" where **A** is the run number.
 This allows all the raw and processed data through the scripts to be easily referenced.